veerserif/GAMMA-manual/Inventory-and-PDA.md

 All items are displayed on the right hand pane.
 Individual items cannot be reordered, but they can be interacted with by either right-clicking them to open up an action menu, or double-clicking them to perform the default action (e.g. equipping gear, using toolkits).

+Usable items include consumables (meds, food, drinks, cigarettes), repair items, repair kits and maps or PDAs.
+Double-clicking them or selecting "Use" after right clicking will allow you to look at, consume, or open up the crafting menu depending on the chosen item.

+Some items can be stacked.
+Stacks of items can be selected and opened by left-clicking on them.
+The stack will be then displayed in the center pane, where resistances are normally shown.
+Some items that have "charges" or multiple uses can be combined together if in a stack - for example, you could combine two matchboxes that each have one use left to make one matchbox with two uses.
+Since item weight is dependent on the _number_ of items, and not the _number of uses_ of each item, combining items can be an effective way to save weight.

+Items can also be favourited through the right-click menu.
+A favourited item is pinned to the top of the inventory.
+It will also be pinned to the top of any trader's inventory, allowing you to view and buy favourited items more easily.

+Junk items are the inverse of favourited items.
+Items marked as "junk" are always sorted last and therefore declutter the rest of your inventory.

 ### Sorting

 Items are [sorted from top to bottom](https://www.moddb.com/mods/stalker-anomaly/addons/sorting-plus):